-As noted above, the Authority's methodology for demand forecasting established in the 2005 investigation was based on estimating anticipated contracted demand and including a component for uncertain demand as nominated by GAWB.
+In the Draft Report, the Authority noted that its methodology for demand forecasting established in the 2005 investigation was based on estimating anticipated contracted demand and including a component for uncertain demand as nominated by GAWB.

 The adopted 2005 forecasts underestimated demand in the first two years and over-estimated demand in the last three years (Table 5.1).
 Demand in 2006-07 was higher than forecast largely due to the unexpected requirements of one of GAWB's customers.
 Lower than expected demand in the later years was due to: